rishiso/fa22-recommendation/README.md

 # fa22-recommendation

-An ML-backed movie recommendation engine for groups of individuals
+A Neural Collaborative-Filtering approach to movie recommendation engines involving groups of individuals.